eugeneware/debowerify/README.md

 });
 ```

-Do make this all magically work and use the short-form bower name of "amdcomponent" chain both debowerify and deamdify together like this:
+To make this all magically work and use the short-form bower name of "amdcomponent" chain both debowerify and deamdify together like this:

 ```
 $ browserify -t debowerify -t deamdify public/scripts/amdapp.js -o public/scripts/build/bundle.js